Carbon emissions are heating up the globe, and UBC has committed to some bold climate action to do our part.

 Reduce Energy Use

-- Commute sustainably: UBC is the second largest commuter destination in Metro Vancouver.
-Daily commuting to and from campus produced 41,700 tonnes of CO2-e emissions in 2017.
-Visit the Sustainable Transportation toolkit for tips to reduce commuting related emissions.
+Commute sustainably: UBC is the second largest commuter destination in Metro Vancouver.
+Daily commuting to and from campus produced 41,700 tonnes of carbon emissions in 2017.
+Visit Commute Sustainably for tips to reduce commuting related emissions.

 Reduce your Paper Use